-'''

 7.00 a.m. - 9.00 a.m.

 12.00 p.m. - 2.00 p.m.

 6.00 p.m. - 7.00 p.m.

 12.00 a.m. - 1.00 a.m.

-'''

-except where an individual or group of officers reach agreement with CSIRO to change the meal periods provided that this includes 4 meal periods in the 24 hour cycle.
+except where an individual or group of officers reach agreement with CSIRO to change the meal periods provided that this includes four meal periods in the 24 hour cycle.

-24. ENHANCED RESPONSIBILITIES ALLOWANCE (ERA)
+25. ENHANCED RESPONSIBILITIES ALLOWANCE (ERA)

-(a) Definitions:
+Definitions:

-- "management responsibilities" means responsibilities for the management of staff or facilities or financial resources, or a combination of these. - "approved leave with pay" includes all paid leave except long service leave. - (b) An officer may be directed by CSIRO to temporarily perform duties additional to, or in substitution for, those usually associated with the officer's role. - (c) CSIRO may approve the payment of an enhanced responsibilities allowance to the officer where, for a period of no less than 5 working days: - (i) An officer is directed to, and temporarily performs, management responsibilities which are additional to, or in substitution for, the officer's normal responsibilities; and

-- (ii) The extra responsibilities require capability at a level in the classification structure higher than the level of the officer, CSIRO determines the changed responsibilities add significantly to the value to CSIRO of the officer's work and are the result of: - the temporary absence of the position's occupant; or - the position becoming vacant; or - a temporary requirement for additional assistance. - (d) Enhanced responsibilities allowance shall be payable in respect of the period during which the officer performs the additional or substituted management responsibilities.
-Payment shall be equal to the difference between the officer's salary and a relevant higher salary, as determined by CSIRO. - (e) An officer who has been in receipt of enhanced responsibilities allowance for a period of at least 12 months may have their rate of payment varied by CSIRO to take account of performance related salary movements. - (f) Where an officer, who at the time of proceeding on approved leave with pay, is receiving an enhanced responsibilities allowance, such allowance shall continue to be paid where CSIRO agrees that the allowance would have been paid but for the grant of the leave.
+- "management responsibilities" means responsibilities for the management of staff or facilities or financial resources, or a combination of these. - "approved leave with pay" includes all paid leave except long service leave. - (a) An officer may be directed by CSIRO to temporarily perform duties additional to, or in substitution for, those usually associated with the officer's role. - (b) CSIRO may approve the payment of an enhanced responsibilities allowance to the officer where, for a period of no less than five working days: - (i) An officer is directed to, and temporarily performs, management responsibilities which are additional to, or in substitution for, the officer's normal responsibilities; and - (ii) The extra responsibilities require capability at a level in the classification structure higher than the level of the officer and CSIRO determines the changed responsibilities add significantly to the value to CSIRO of the officer's work and are the result of: - the temporary absence of the position's occupant; or - the position becoming vacant; or - a temporary requirement for additional assistance. - (c) Enhanced responsibilities allowance shall be payable in respect of the period during which the officer performs the additional or substituted management responsibilities.
+Payment shall be equal to the difference between the officer's salary and a relevant higher salary, as determined by CSIRO. - (d) An officer who has been in receipt of enhanced responsibilities allowance for a period of at least 12 months may have their rate of payment varied by CSIRO to take account of performance related salary movements. - (e) Where an officer, who at the time of proceeding on approved leave with pay, is receiving an enhanced responsibilities allowance, such allowance shall continue to be paid where CSIRO agrees that the allowance would have been paid but for the grant of the leave.
 Where an officer takes approved leave with pay which is less than leave on full pay, the payment of an allowance shall be made on a pro-rata basis.

-25. FIRST AID CERTIFICATE ALLOWANCE
+26. FIRST AID CERTIFICATE ALLOWANCE

+Authorisation and payment

-Authorisation and payment: Where a suitably qualified officer is required to provide first-aid services in addition to normal duties, CSIRO may authorise the payment of an allowance to the officer in accordance with the following table:
+Where a suitably qualified officer is required to provide first-aid services in addition to normal duties, CSIRO may authorise the payment of an allowance to the officer in accordance with the following table:

-Qualification held As at the 1 st pay period after the date of operation of Agreement As at 9 December 2009 St John Ambulance Australia Senior First Aid Certificate or other equivalent qualifications \$553 p.a. \$581 p.a.
-St John Ambulance Australia Advanced First Aid Certificate or other equivalent qualifications \$681 p.a. \$716 p.a.
-St John Ambulance Australia Medallion First Aid Certificate or other equivalent qualifications, or Registered Nursing qualifications [where the holder is included on the Nursing Register but is not performing a full-time nursing function] \$832 p.a. \$874 p.a.
+Qualification held As at the 1 st pay period after the date of operation of Agreement As at 5 July 2012 As at 4 July 2013 St John Ambulance Australia Senior First Aid Certificate or other equivalent qualifications \$601 p.a. \$622 p.a. \$644 p.a.
+St John Ambulance Australia Advanced First Aid Certificate or other equivalent qualifications \$741 p.a. \$767 p.a. \$794 p.a.
+St John Ambulance Australia Medallion First Aid Certificate or other equivalent qualifications, or Registered Nursing qualifications [where the holder is included on the Nursing Register but is not performing a full-time nursing function] \$905 p.a. \$937 p.a. \$970 p.a.

-26. RESTRICTION DUTY
+27. RESTRICTION DUTY